-The lab accepts one to two summer student/intern per year.
+The lab accepts one to two summer students/interns per year.
 Students should have a competitive GPA (>3.8) and be highly motivated.
 For summer positions, please apply with a CV and transcripts at the beginning of January to still be able to submit funding applications for summer positions.

 The lab is looking for highly-motivated M.Sc. or Ph.D. students for 2020, with an interest in RNA biology and/or proteomics to work on a protein involved in different aspects of RNA homeostasis and – potentially – affecting neurodegenerative pathology.

 The lab is looking for a highly-motivated post-doctoral fellow trained in biochemistry for a recently funded shared project with Dr. Jackie Vogel’s Lab (McGill University) investigating the role of phosphorylation of gamma-tubulin in spindle stability and function using Mass spectrometry.
 Applicants should have a solid background in biochemical approaches including recombinant protein purifications, FPLC/HPLC, and kinase assays, or similar.

 For other OeffingerLab projects, post-docs are welcome to apply but should, ideally, bring their own funding.
-Applicants should have experience in mammalian cell culture and have either a biochemistry and molecular biology – ideally RNA biology – background.
+Applicants should have experience in mammalian cell culture and have either a background in biochemistry and/or molecular biology – ideally RNA biology.